openshift/enhancements/enhancements/update/update-blocker-lifecycle/README.md

 api-approvers:
   - None
 creation-date: 2020-09-11
-last-updated: 2021-06-17
+last-updated: 2022-04-19
 status: implementable
 ---

 # Update-blocker Lifecycle

 We occasionally have bugs which impact update success or the stability of the target release.
-When that happens, we protect users by [removing the impacted updates from our update recommendations][graph-data-block].
+When that happens, we protect users by [removing update recommendations or qualifying recommendations them with conditional risks][graph-data-block].
-This enhancement describes the process used to identify these bugs and determine which edges should be blocked because of them.
+This enhancement describes the process used to identify these bugs and clarify the resulting update risks.

 ## Release Signoff Checklist